weygoldt/TeeGrid/8channel-logger/usage.md

 `initialDelay` specifies an initial delay right after start up the sketch waits before starting to store data on SD card.

-Once you modified the sketch to your needs, upload it to the Teensy (`CTRL U`).
+Once you modified the sketch to your needs, compile and upload it to the Teensy (`Ctrl-U`).

 ## Configuration